redwoodjs/redwood/docs/docs/security.md

 ## Webhooks

-[Webhooks](webhooks.md) are a common way that third-party services notify your RedwoodJS application when an event of interest happens.

-They are a form of messaging or automation and allows web applications to communicate with each other and send real-time data from one application to another whenever a given event occurs.

-Since each of these webhooks will call a function endpoint in your RedwoodJS api, you need to ensure that these run **only when they should**.
+Since your app receives webhooks at an api endpoint, you need to ensure that these run **only when they should**.
 That means you need to:

-* Verify it comes from the place you expect
+* verify that it came from the place you expected it to
-* Trust the party
+* trust the party sending it
-* Know the payload sent in the hook hasn't been tampered with
+* know that the payload hasn't been tampered with
-* Ensure that the hook isn't reprocessed or replayed
+* ensure that the webhook isn't reprocessed or replayed

-For details on how to keep your incoming webhooks secure and how to sign your outgoing webhooks, please see [Webhooks](webhooks.md).
+For details on how to keep your incoming webhooks secure and how to sign your outgoing webhooks, see [Webhooks](webhooks.md).